ashritha-sankineni/real-time-data-quality-monitor/README.md

 → See: dq_rules/README.md

 Analyze Gold metrics
-Query daily DQ health and trends
+Query daily data quality health and trends
 → See: dashboards/README.md

 (Optional) Generate LLM-based summaries
 Run the external Groq explainer locally
 → See: llm_explainer/README.md

+## LLM Explainability (Optional, Decoupled)

+Due to outbound network restrictions in Databricks Community Edition, LLM integration is implemented as a decoupled external component.

+Spark handles deterministic detection and enforcement

+An external script uses an LLM (Groq) to generate:

+Plain-English incident summaries

+Technical triage checklists

+Recommended actions

+This mirrors real-world enterprise architecture, where LLMs are used for explainability and communication, not enforcement.

+### Why This Matters

+This project reflects how real data platforms are built and operated:

+Architecture is stable

+Execution adapts to constraints

+Data contracts are preserved

+LLMs are used responsibly and cost-effectively

+The result is a realistic, end-to-end example of modern data quality engineering.

 ### Author

-#### Ashritha Sankineni
+####Ashritha Sankineni
   Senior Data Engineer
-Spark • Delta Lake • Databricks • Data Quality • Observability • LLMs
+  Spark • Delta Lake • Data Quality • Observability • LLMs